Siyanda Zwane

 Siyanda Zwane (born 4 June 1985) is a South African international footballer who plays for Uthongathi, as a right back.

 Career

 After playing youth football with Maritzburg City, Zwane made his senior debut for Golden Arrows in the 2005-06 season.
 He spent the 2006-07 season on loan at Nathi Lions.
 He moved to Mamelodi Sundowns for the 2014–15 season.
-He signed for Ajax Cape Town ops loan in January 2018.
+He signed for Ajax Cape Town on loan in January 2018.

 In 2011 Zwane made his international debut for South Africa.